-Making an absolutely sidesplitting return to New York for a four-month limited engagement at Off-Broadway’s Westside Theatre, after its original development in the New York Musical Festival and world premiere at SoHo Playhouse in 2012, The Other Josh Cohen is an irresistible laugh-out-loud rock-musical rom-com with a positive message that will leave you exiting the theater with the biggest of smiles on your face.
+Making an absolutely sidesplitting return to New York for a limited engagement at Off-Broadway’s Westside Theatre, after its original development in the New York Musical Festival and world premiere at SoHo Playhouse in 2012, The Other Josh Cohen is an irresistible laugh-out-loud rock-musical rom-com with a positive message that will leave you exiting the theater with the biggest of smiles on your face.
 I know I did.

 Have you ever been down on your luck, soured on life, or felt that the hand of fate was pitted against you?
 Josh Cohen has.
 But what a difference a year makes!
 Created by and starring Drama Desk Award nominees David Rossmer and Steve Rosen, who co-wrote the book, music, and lyrics, the set-up of the lead character’s situation (which, we are told, is based on a true story) starts before the show even begins.
 So be sure to arrive early, turn off your cell phone, and pay attention to what’s happening on stage while you wait.